joe95crone/Compton_Mathematica/README.md

 [20/01/2021] Compton_Optimisation_Hourglass.nb created.
 Miyahara's Hourglass Effect has been incorporated into the parallelized Compton Optimisation code.
 This only really has an effect in the head-on case or with very long pulses and bunches.
 Otherwise the crossing angle shortens the interaction time which suppresses the hourglass effect.

 [21/01/2021] Compton Calcs notebook has been upgraded to include Miyahara's hourglass effect.

+[28/01/2021] CollimatedFluxMethods.nb has been created.
+This attempts to contrast the methods of calculating collimated flux against each other in order to provide a comprehensive statement on which methods are viable + agree.
+The methods tested are Curatolo's analytical formula, Krafft's rule + approximation (F_0.5% = 5 * F_0.1%), yields from the ICARUS and ICCS3D codes and a new integral calculation based on first principles.